-The practices of the group may be related to personal skills of the individual group members as well as to countless social practices established in the larger community or culture.
-For instance, the students in the VMT team brought in the mathematical practice of summing the sequence 1+2+3+...+N to Gauss' well-known summation expression (N+1)/2.
-On the other hand, the practice of overlaying colored lines on a whiteboard diagram had to be explained by one student to the others, who did not know how to select colors for lines in the interface.
-Both of these practices were adopted by the team, then understood and used repeatedly by all team members as "group practices" [Investigation 16] contributing to productive interaction.
+The practices of the group are related to personal skills of the individual group members as well as to countless social practices established in the larger community or culture.
+For instance, the students brought in the mathematical practice of summing the sequence 1+2+3+...+N to the well-known summation expression (N+1)/2.
+On the other hand, the practice of overlaying colored lines on a whiteboard diagram had to be explained by one student to the others, who did not know how to select colors for lines.
+Both of these practices were adopted by the team, then understood and used repeatedly by all team members as "group practices" [Investigation 19] contributing to productive interaction.

-The considerations about analysis and evaluation of CSCL interactions discussed in this section indicate how to address the theoretical views of collaborative learning presented in the previous section:
+The considerations about analysis and evaluation of CSCL interactions discussed in this section indicate how to address the theoretical views of collaborative learning presented in the previous section: Analysis focuses on the group discourse and actions as contributing to intersubjective meaning making,

-- a) Analysis focuses on the group discourse and visible actions as contributing to intersubjective meaning making, - b) The temporal development of the group's use of tools, terminology and referential resources is followed closely, and - c) The team's adoption of group practices-which may indirectly contribute to group members' individual intellectual development-is tracked and documented.
+The temporal development of the group's use of tools, terminology and referential resources is followed closely, and

+The team's adoption of group practices-which may contribute to group members' individual intellectual development-is tracked and documented.

 It seems that CSCL research may be on the verge of fostering significant, urgently needed development of human cognition through the design of instruments of collaboration or external memory and by promoting the acquisition of associated group practices that exploit those tools in productive ways.
 Then the next question is how we can proceed to disseminate the early successes, innovative approaches and timely visions of CSCL.
-There is no point in waiting for some technical perfection of the field, for maturity and impact of CSCL will only come with experience meeting authentic needs in genuine educational circumstances.
+There is no point in waiting for some technical perfection of the field, for maturity will only come with experience meeting authentic needs in genuine educational circumstances.

-Delivering the CSCL Vision
+Delivering the CSCL vision

 CSCL is advanced through pioneering forms of computer support, as well as theoretical and methodological innovation.
 Many CSCL research labs have focused on the development of new forms of computer support and/or the design of online environments to foster collaborative learning.
 This book is not the place to review such efforts, as important as they may be for transforming theoretical understanding of collaborative learning into practical efforts to promote and sustain knowledge building within student groups.
-However, three rather diverse examples of innovative pedagogical design and technological support are recommended to illustrate inventive ways to extend the CSCL paradigm.
-Although they could not be included in this already thick volume, they are available in back issues of ijCSCL:
+However, three rather diverse examples of innovative pedagogical design are included to illustrate inventive ways to extend the CSCL paradigm: